Applications for Summer 2019 NASA internships are open. The deadline is March 31, 2019 but it is better to apply as early as possible (see below).

-The 2018 program will exchange students among five participating universities for a 10-week engineering internship experience.
-Visit the 2018 Summer Exchange page for complete program information.
-The deadline for online applications was Friday, March 23, 2018.
-As of mid-May 2018, all positions are filled.
+The 2019 program will exchange students among five participating universities for a 10-week engineering internship experience.
+Visit the 2018 Summer Exchange page for representative program information.
+Information for the 2019 program will be available by early January 2019; the application deadline is anticipated to be in March 2019.

-The Summer Exchange program invites qualified students at participating institutions to apply for hands-on summer engineering internships at any of the other institutions, supported by Maryland Space Grant Consortium.
+The MDSGC Summer Exchange program supports qualified students from participating institutions to partake in hands-on summer engineering internships at any of the other participating institutions.
 Interested students should contact the faculty coordinator (see below) at their home institution for more information.

-The participating institutions in the 2018 program are:
+The participating institutions in the 2019 program will be:

 Capitol Technology University